vueuse/vue-demi/README.md

 > })
 > ```

+### Remark

+`Vue Demi` is only supposed to work with libraries/plugins that use the `@vue/composition-api`, that are **not** components (e.g. `VueUse`, `Pinia`, ...).
+In other words, you can't use a `Vue3` compiled library in a `Vue2` project and vice versa, because they use different compilers.

+In order to build a component library/plugin for both `Vue2` and `Vue3` you could either publish plain `Vue` files or build your library seperately for `Vue2` and `Vue3`.
+Both options can be tricky because there are a few differences in their runtime APIs.

 ### Extra APIs

 `Vue Demi` provides extra APIs to help distinguish users' environments and to do some version-specific logic.